dondi3go/supersynk/README.md

 Sypersynk was originaly created to synchronize VR users sharing a common VR environment.

-The idea is to make something as simple as possible with as few HTTP requests as possible.
+The idea was to make something as simple as possible with as few HTTP requests as possible.
-HTTP is obviously not the most efficient approach for this problem.
+HTTP is obviously not the most efficient approach to this problem.
-The solution works yet, is simple, and VR specific syntax has disappeared (has been relocated to application level), making it usable in other contexts.
+Yet, the HTTP solution works and is simple.
+VR specific syntax has disappeared (has been relocated to application level) since the first version, making it usable in other contexts.

 ## How does it work ?

 Each client sends its data to the server, and get the data of other clients in return.
 The data of a client is a dictionary of key/value pairs.

 All data are in-memory stored, there is no database involved in the process.

+Clients connected to the same channel "see" each others.
+Clients belonging to different channels do not interact with each others.

+The server can host different channels.

 ## How to use it ?

-The API is made of 2 endpoints, one for the clients who share data with the other participants of the channel, and one for  the pure observers of the channel.
+The API is made of 2 endpoints, one for the clients who share data with the other participants of the channel, and another one for the pure observers of the channel.

+The second endpoint is optionnal.

+Clients can share/get data using one and only one HTTP request.

 ### Endpoint for a participant in the channel